KhronosGroup/Vulkan-ValidationLayers/BUILD.md

 This script will run the following tests:

 - `vk_layer_validation_tests`: Test Vulkan validation layers
-- `vkvalidatelayerdoc`: Tests that validation database is in up-to-date and in synchronization with the validation source code

 Further testing and sanity checking can be achieved by running the cube and vulkaninfo applications in the [Vulkan-Tools](https://github.com/KhronosGroup/Vulkan-Tools) repository.